-Here are a few of the approaches we take with clients to address their mission critical spreadsheet situations:
+Here are 5 approaches we take with clients to address their mission critical spreadsheet situations.

 - Lookup functions (VLOOKUP, HLOOKUP, XLOOKUP, INDEX, MATCH)